browserengineering/book/book/security.md

 which means they're not sent on cross-site form submissions.[^in-progress]

-[^in-progress]: At the time of this writing, `SameSite` cookies are
+[^in-progress]: At the time of this writing, the `SameSite` cookie
-    not standardized, and different browsers handle them differently.
-    The [MDN page][mdn-samesite] is helpful for checking the current status.
-Over time, this section may become out of date, though we expect the general mechanism of `SameSite` cookies to survive.
+    standard is still in a draft stage, and not all browsers implement that draft fully.
+So it's possible for this section to become out of date, though some kind of `SameSite` cookies will probably keep existing.
+The [MDN page][mdn-samesite] is helpful for checking the current status of `SameSite` cookies.

 [mdn-samesite]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite#secure